peter-w-bryant/MYSH-MyShell/README.md

 In any of these cases, my shell prints: <i>Redirection misformatted</i>.
 If the output file cannot be opened for some reason (e.g., the user doesn't have write permission or the name is an existing directory), my shell prints <i>Cannot write to file foo.txt.</i> In these cases, my shell doesn't execute the command and continues to the next line.

 ### Aliasing

-At high level, an alias is just a short-cut so that the user can type in something simple and have something more complex (or more safe) be executed.
+Most shells have the functionality for aliases.
+In Linux, you can use the ```alias``` command to list all currently active aliases.
+At high level, an alias is just a short-cut so that the user can type in something simple and have something more complex (or more safe) be executed. <sup>[2](https://www.mediacollege.com/linux/command/alias.html#:~:text=To%20see%20a%20list%20of,type%20alias%20at%20the%20prompt.&text=You%20can%20see%20there%20are,alias%2C%20use%20the%20unalias%20command)</sup>

 For example, a user could set up: